Ansar Ghazwat-ul-Hind

-Ansar Ghazwat-ul-Hind is an al-Qaeda-affiliated Islamist militant group active in Kashmir.
+Ansar Ghazwat-ul-Hind is an Al-Qaeda-affiliated Islamist militant group active in Kashmir.
 The group's stated objective is to create Kashmir as an independent Islamic state under Sharia law and to fight jihad against Indian administration of Jammu and Kashmir.

 Background

 Zakir Rashid Bhat was an Islamist Kashmiri militant and separatist leader popularly known as Zakir Musa.
 He was a former field operational commander of Hizbul Mujahedeen.
 In May 2017, Musa criticized the Hurriyat leaders for calling the Kashmir conflict a political objective rather than a religious one to establish an Islamic state ruled with Sharia.
 He warned them not to become a "thorn" in the imposition of Sharia in Kashmir, but after a few hours, Hizbul Mujahideen immediately disassociated itself from Zakir Musa's statement and Zakir Musa in response quit the organization after releasing statements to support his argument that the struggle in Kashmir was not for political purposes.
 Following Musa's split, Pro-Zakir Musa Kashmiri militants formed a militant faction named Zakir Musa Army 313 to openly support Musa and his "Islamic Rule" ideology.

 In July 2017, the faction joined Al-Qaeda as Musa was impressed by Al-Qaeda's religious objective of imposing Sharia law in Kashmir and he formed a new cell of Al-Qaeda named Ansar Ghazwat-ul-Hind.
 In the same month, the Global Islamic Media Front-affiliated Al Hurr media channel of Ansar Ghazwat-ul-Hind claimed that Zakir Musa had been named the head of Ansar Ghazwat-ul-Hind, a newly created cell of Al-Qaeda.
 After the killing of militant commander Abu Dujana and Arif Lelhari, a statement purported to be from Musa was released.
 The statement claimed that Abu Dujana and Arif Lelhari left Lashkar-e-Taiba, had joined Al-Qaeda and helped Musa to establish a new cell of Al-Qaeda in Kashmir.
-Officials stated that the voice in the video matched those of the earlier audio clips by Musa, though the state's DGP S.P.
+Officials stated that the voice in the video matched that of the earlier audio clips by Musa, though the state's DGP S.P.
 Vaid stated there was no way of authenticating the clips even though there were reports that Dujana and Musa were close at the time.
 Meanwhile, an audio clip circulated on media that claimed to be the last message from Dujana and Arif during their encounter.
 Two voices claim allegiance to Al-Qaeda; however, no gunfire is heard and the authenticity of the clip was not proven.